 How do I work out what my points are worth?

 The calculation is pretty simple.
-There’s roughly 200 nector points to the pound, not including bonuses or special offers.
-Still, rather than doing the maths yourself, simply select Nectar as the reward card type, enter the number of points you have, and the tool will return the cash value.
+There’s roughly 200 Nectar points to the pound, not including bonuses or special offers.
+If you use Nectar regularly though it’s not uncommon to have thousands or tens of thousands of points.
+Rather than doing the maths yourself, simply select Nectar as the reward card type, enter the number of points you have, and the tool will return the cash value.

-Tip: Our calculator displays the value of your points in pounds, but Nectar regularly runs offers that when redeemed can boost the value of your points.
+Tip: Our Nectar points calculator displays the value of your points in pounds, but Nectar regularly runs offers that when redeemed can boost the value of your points.

 Spend your Nectar points